How to dispose of your live tree

 Wreaths and roping are typically bound together with wire.
 Wire could damage our shredding equipment.
-And, pieces of wire would become "contaminants" in mulch.
+And, pieces of wire would become "contaminants".

 If you can separate the greens from their wire, bag or bundle them as yard trim, and set them out for collection on your recycling day.
 Otherwise, dispose of your wreaths and roping as trash.